 - Measuring Instruments

 - Personal protective equipment

 - Radio and telecommunications terminal equipment

 - Restriction of the use of certain hazardous substances in electrical and electronic equipment RoHS 2

 Note: for some directives such as construction products and partly completed machinery the term declaration of conformity is replaced with “declaration of Performance” and Declaration of Incorporation” respectively.

 So we now need to know how to get the ball rolling!

 Step 1 – Identify what directives are applicable

 Firstly not all products need to have CE marking.
-However if the product does fit into the scope of a product group then it will require a declaration of conformity, if the product falls into multiple groups then typically a declaration for each group/directive will be required.
-One mentionable note to this is the Radio Equipment Directive (RED), medical devices, automobiles and military equipment each of which require an exclusive declaration of conformity to those directives and these directives in turn require assessment to other directives such as the EMC directive.
+However, if the product does fit into the scope of a product group then it will require a declaration of conformity, if the product falls into multiple groups then typically a declaration for each group/directive will be required.
+One mentionable note to this is the Radio Equipment Directive (RED), medical devices, automobiles and military equipment each of which requires an exclusive declaration of conformity to those directives and these directives, in turn, require the assessment to other directives such as the EMC directive.